ys96722/EDAflight/README.md

   ![numFlightMap](plots/numFlightMap.png)

   Based on the above map, the top five states with most number of flights are California, Texas, Illinois, Florida, and Georgia.
+Relatively, we could see that these five states have a substantial more amount of flights compared to the rest of the states.